 I’m not sure what Mark understands about Halloween and trick-or-treating, but I sold it to him as “we go ring at doors, ask for a candy, say thank you and repeat”.
 He seemed fine with that and had a lot of fun.

-A few houses in my mother-in-law’s neighborhood (where we spent the evening) had extremely elaborated decorations complete with smoke, sounds and props, and Mark was a bit scared, which I found was a healthy reaction.
+A few houses in my mother-in-law’s neighbourhood (where we spent the evening) had extremely elaborated decorations complete with smoke, sounds and props, and Mark was a bit scared, which I found was a healthy reaction.
 He still went and asked for candies, though!